 Trevor Gardner’s research addresses various issues in crime governance with a primary focus on police.
 He has written extensively on the relationship between federalism and police administration and is developing a separate line of research regarding disparate African American perspectives on police-administered criminal procedure.
-Trevor’s scholarship has appeared in the Columbia Law Review, the Yale Law Journal, the Stanford Law Review, and the Boston University Law Review.
+Trevor’s scholarship has appeared or will appear in the Columbia Law Review, the University of Pennsylvania Law Review, the Yale Law Journal, the Stanford Law Review, and the Boston University Law Review.

 - M.A., Ph.D., University of California, Berkeley, 2013